 During the holidays, there are plenty of things that can offset the tummy.
-Usually it’s rich food, but too much fibre, anxiety, processed food and other GI issues can make the holidays a holy pain for people with nausea.
+Usually, it’s rich food, but too much fibre, anxiety, processed food, and other GI issues can make the holidays a holy pain for people with nausea.
 Luckily, one can fight nausea the same way one causes it… With food!
-In the same way some foods upset your stomach, others can be soothing, and even leave your digestive system better than they found it.
+In the same way that some foods upset your stomach, others can be soothing, and even leave your digestive system better than they found it.

 This holiday season, mix up your decadent foods with some of these gut-settling recipes to calm down the tummy, courtesy of the Food Monster App.

 1. Ginger Elixir: An Ayurvedic Digestive Drink

 Akshata Sheelvant‘s Ginger Elixir: An Ayurvedic Digestive Drink acts wonders to fire up our digestive system.
 Good digestion is the cornerstone of health and well-being according to Ayurveda.
 When our digestive system is working well, we absorb all the necessary nutrients from the food we eat, enjoy healthy circulation and have a good robust immunity to diseases.

 2. Sweet Potato, Carrot, and Leek Soup

 Source: Sweet Potato Pumpkin Soup